 Boxwood plants can have an extended life and it's easy to fall into the habit of neglecting their growing environment and soil condition.
 Amending the soil lightly with compost in the spring will condition it and enables the plant to take up the nutrients it requires.

 Do not over-fertilize.
 If older, lower leaves begin to yellow at the tips, the plant may need additional magnesium or nitrogen.
-Other nutrient deficiencies and problems can also produce pale or discolored leaves and tips, including plants grown in a low pH soil by the grower.
+Other nutrient deficiencies and problems can also produce pale or discolored leaves and tips, including plants grown in a low pH soil by the commercial grower.
 Keeping the pH near the correct range is important because nutrients in the soil are only available to the plant under those conditions.
 The best way to determine whether the soil needs additional nutrients or pH adjustment is by testing it.
 If soil testing indicates supplementing soil nutrition, add a granular, urea-based fertilizer in the fall.

 Continue to give the plants room for sun and air circulation.
 An annual tidying that removes dead, crossing and damaged branches is recommended.
 Thinning to remove some of the branches at the outer edge of the plant is necessary and particularly important for the dense common (American) boxwood and English boxwood types (see "Prune, shear and thin" below).
 The annual tidy up should include shaking branches to remove dead leaves and raking under the plant.
 Good plant hygiene is essential to reducing the likelihood of disease.